itsoulos/GenClass/README.md

 6. Makefile: The input file to the make utility in order to build the tool.
 Usually, the user does not need to change this file.

 7. Makefile.inc: The file that contains some configuration parameters, such as the name of the C++ compiler etc. The user must edit and change this file before installation.

+# 3.Installation

+The following steps are required in order to build the tool:

+1. Uncompress the tool as described in the previous section.

+2. cd GenClass

+3. Edit the file Makefile.inc and change (if needed) the configuration parameters.

+4. Type make.

+The parameters in Makefile.inc are the following:

+1. CXX: It is the most important parameter.
+It specifies the name of the C++ compiler.
+In most systems running the GNU C++ compiler this parameter must be set to g++.

+2. ROOTDIR: Is the location of the GenClass directory.